mbraekman/mbraekman.github.io/_posts/2024-03-15-ACI IP Monitor.md

 - The container instance should be granted the "Key Vault Secrets Officer" role on the shared KeyVault instance for it to be able to read and update secrets.
 - The container instance should be granted the "Reader" role on itself.
 It seems like this needs to be explicitly set; otherwise, it is not allowed to request its information using the AZ CLI.

+## Good to know
+Another, little less lightweight solution, could be to make use of Azure Container Apps set to an internal accessibility level.
+In this setup, all container apps hosted within the Azure Container Apps Environment are only accessibly to services added to any other subnet within the same virtual network.
+However, this approach offers the advantage of using the Fully Qualified Domain Name (FQDN) instead of an IP address for communication, eliminating the need for setting up a sidecar, as describes above.
+This can simplify the configuration and management of your containerized applications while providing enhanced accessibility within the virtual network environment.
+Depending on your overall needs, you could stick to the simple, lightweight, cheaper option of Azure Container Instances, including a sidecar to monitor any IP changes, or opt for the more advanced Azure Container Apps in case you have more complex requirements.

 ## Conclusion
 Want to be sure that you're catching the change in IP addresses of a container instance that is running within a virtual network?
 The easiest way to do this is to leverage the sidecar pattern and use a bash script to fetch the IP address.
 This is easy to reuse on any other container instance you'll be setting up within your subscription without having to do any additional development.